EdoardoCostantini/mi-pca/README.md

 research institutions.
 Researchers at most dutch universities can request access to this cluster computer.

+- Open the initialization script `init.R` and check that:
+  - you have all the required packages installed;
+  - the parameter `parms$run_type` is set to 1 (this will deploy the conditions for the final run of the simulation as opposed to the trial and convergence checks run).
-- Open the `init.R` script and check that the fixed and experimental factors are set to the desired values.
+  - the fixed parameters and experimental factor levels are set to the desired values.
-- Run on a personal computer the script `lisa_step0_time_est.R` to check how long it takes to perform a single run across all the conditions in the simulation study.
+- Run on a personal computer the script `lisa_step0_time_est.R` to check how long it takes to perform a single run across all the conditions with the chosen simulation study set up.
   This will create an R object called `wall_time`.
 - Open the script `lisa_js_normal.sh` and replace the wall time in the header with the value of `wall_time`.